BadgerOps/badgerops/README.md

 I've been a Linux Sysadmin, SRE, DevOp & slinger of Python, Bash, YAML and more over the years.
 Herein lies an assortment of projects, scripts and programs that have helped me over the years.
 I hope something here is helpful for _you_.

+- 📫 How to reach me:

 [blog.badgerops.net](https://blog.badgerops.net)

 [mastodon.social/@badgerops](https://mastodon.social/@badgerops)

 [@badgerops](https://twitter.com/badgerops)

+- 💬 Ask me about
+- Metrics
+- Logs
+- Bacon

 <!--
 meh, not sure how I feel about this...